ericmaciared/pokedex/README.md

 # Pokedex App

-An application to display information about Pokemons retrieve from [PokeAPI](https://pokeapi.co/).
+An application to display information about Pokemons retrieved from [PokeAPI](https://pokeapi.co/).

 ## The team